 But for others, the diagnosis is not a means to an end, it is the end.
 Pathologizing Trump-like behaviour as opposed to his alleged condition, facilitates a dangerous denial and conflation.
 If someone is clinically diagnosed with a mental disorder then it creates distance; we are better able to dismiss it.
 Cruel and abusive behaviour can be explained away and the narcissist is somewhat absolved of responsibility for his actions, as are we.
 That’s always comforting, isn’t it?
 Yet there’s a whole goddamn portion of society who exhibit the same narcissistic traits; extreme self-interest, exploitation, entitlement and a lack of concern for others.
 I’ll wager that most of them are not clinically ill.
 So what is the difference between narcissism and privileged assholery?
 For me the difference is between Trump and Bannon.

-Despite pushback, I’ll stick with my researched but unqualified opinion that Trump is a narcissist but the two are not mutually exclusive and make for an evil marriage.
+Despite pushback, I’ll stick with my researched but unqualified opinion that Trump is a narcissist and a privileged arsehole, but the two are not mutually exclusive and make for an evil marriage.
 Because all these traits are increasingly revealed on a daily basis in every action, order and reaction.
 Not only by Trump but by his supporters, and yes, also by his opponents.
 Privilege marred for example, the otherwise laudable ethos behind the women’s march.
 It’s not easy to distinguish narcissism from abusive, power-grabbing behaviours due to bog-standard privilege.
 The reason I suspect I am able to, was because I was brought up by a maternal narcissist and as part of the white entitled middle class, whilst my passion for seeking the difference was because I needed different tools to deal with the different traumas as a result of both.

 My mother fashioned her own ambitions on politicians like Margaret Thatcher and taught me by example, to do the same.
 As a pillar of the christian community she preached ‘love thy neighbour’, whilst it was clear that she disparaged what she called ‘the lower classes’ and dissasociated us from their ilk by every means possible.
 Had I not been utterly objectified by her, I might have learned her lessons better but in the end my desire to break free from her grasp propelled me to virulently reject everything she stood for.
 Moreover her vicarious ambitions were thwarted by her love of the mediterranean culture; for though she married an academic, my father was also a Greek-American and in those days people like me, who were white but had a foreign sounding name were stigmatized.
 The question ‘…but where are you really from?’ was so commonplace in my childhood that it became second only to ‘what’s your name?’.
 After two failed mediterranean marriages, my mother finally found happiness with a quintissentially british and highly cultured man who she felt was emminently suitable for someone like her.
 The point being that he allowed her to believe in the reality of who she truly thought she was.